Foster Care Film & Community Engagement Project (FCFCEP)

 LOGLINE

-Foster Care Film & Community Engagement Project tells the true-to-life stories of foster youth to create greater understanding of the child welfare system.
+Foster Care Film & Community Engagement Project tells the true-to-life stories of those with lived experience in the child welfare system.

 SYNOPSIS